 3. Wear Comfortable Shoes

-If it weren’t for the steep hills throughout San Francisco, I’d call the city walkable.
+I’d call the city walkable if it weren’t for the steep hills throughout San Francisco.
 There is a reason locals rely on public transportation.
-However, comfortable footwear is a must.
-Especially if you plan to walk across the Golden Gate bridge.
+However, comfortable footwear is a must, especially if you plan to walk across the Golden Gate bridge.

 4. Have an Itinerary planned